sophiecchen/personal-website/work/ctf-walkthroughs/hack-the-box/linux-fundamentals.md

 ### File System Management

 Linux supports many file systems, including ext2, ext3, ext4, XFS, Btrfs, and NTFS.

-BOOKMARK
+Each of these file systems has different features, and the best choice depends on the needs of the computer system.

 The Linux file system architecture is a hierarchical structure that is composed of various components, including inodes.
 Inodes are data structures that store metadata about each file and directory, including permissions, ownership, size, and timestamps.

 At the top of this hierarchical structure is the inode table.
 The inode table is a table of information associated with each file and directory on a Linux system.
-Files can be stored as files or directories.
+Files can be stored as files, directories, or symbolic links (`symlinks`).

+Linux disk management can be used to mange physical storage devices.
 The main tool for disk management on Linux is the `fdisk`, which allows us to create, delete, and manage partitions on a drive.
+Common partitioning tools in Linux include `fdisk`, `gpart`, and `GParted`.

-Each logical partition or drive needs to be assigned to a specific directory on Linux.
-This process is called mounting.
+Mounting is the process in which each logical partition or drive is assigned to a specific directory on Linux.
 Mounting involves attaching a drive to a specific directory, making it accessible to the file system hierarchy.
-- The `mount` tool is used to mount file systems on Linux
+- The `mount` tool is used to mount file systems on Linux.
 - The `/etc/fstab` file is used to define the default file systems that are mounted at boot time
 - We can unmount with `unmount` but we must first make sure that file system is not being used by any processes

 When the system runs out of physical memory, the kernel transfers inactive pages of memory to the swap space, freeing up physical memory for use by active processes.
 This process is known as swapping.
+- `mkswap`: Creates a Linux swap area
+- `swapon`: Actives the swap space for system use

+Swap space is also used for hibernation, a power-saving feature that saves the system's state to the swap space so that when a system is turned on after being powered off, it can resume where it left off.

 <details>